PinkDiamond1/nrf52-secure-boot/README.md

 ## NRF52840 Secure Bootloader

+NRF52840's cryptocell implementation provides different accelerators for crypto operations like SHA-2, Random Number Generation, Elliptic Curve Multiplication etc. although it does not provide resources or machanisms for handling keys and other device secrets.
+Due to this drawback and for obvious reasons NRF52840 must be equipped with a secure bootloader that handles device secrets along with Device Firmware Upgrades(DFU).

+> The current version of the bootloader supports firmware upgrades via USB.
+Every update must be signed and versioned properly.
+The DFU process and firmware signing process is best explained [here](https://infocenter.nordicsemi.com/index.jsp?topic=%2Fcom.nordic.infocenter.sdk5.v15.0.0%2Flib_bootloader_modules.html). (more on versioning below)

 #### Memory mapping and Device Secrets
 ![memory](https://git.slock.it/hardware/freertos/nrf52-secure-boot/raw/assets/assets/Memory%20Mapping.png)

-This bootloader provides two options for device secrets either you can generate your own key and burn it into the device secrets region or a random key can be generated for you.
+The current version of the bootloader provides two options for device secrets either you can generate your own key and burn it into the device secrets region or a random key can be generated for you.
 The choice is determined by the first word in the device secrets page whcih is the device secrets flag.
 When the flag is set to `1` it indicates that the key has been already written into the device secrets page and when it is set to `2` it indicates that a key must be generated and stored onto the flash.

->If you are generating your own root key then make sure you burn the key starting from address 0x000E0004.
-Do not overwrite the flag -> will cause the bootloader to stall.
+**NOTE:** *If you are generating your own root key then make sure you burn the key starting from address 0x000E0004.
+Do not overwrite the flag -> will cause the bootloader to stall.*

 ```
 file: secure.h